RabbitStewDio/RogueEntity/docs/Systems.md

 Module Initialization phases:

-     before    -10_000 : Entity Registrations
+     before   -100_000 : Entity Registrations
-    -10_000 to       0 : One Time Initialization
+    -99_000 to       0 : One Time Initialization (see bellow)
           0 to  10_000 : Preparation Events
      10_000 to  19_999 : Player/Creature action planing
      20_000 to  29_999 : Player/Creature action execution